bummbummgarage/bummbummgarage.github.io/projects/one-module-per-month/index.md

 ## Roadmap (Modules)

-The types of modules are fixed and by time this roadmap will be filled with more details 🌱

 | Month      | Module                                                       |
 | ---------- | ------------------------------------------------------------ |
 | *February* | **Voltage Controlled Filter (VCF)**<br />![](Bumm-Bumm-Garage-Voltage-Controlled-Filter.png)<br />MS-20 style, based on ["Korg late MS20 filter" by René Schmitz](https://www.schmitzbits.de/ms20.html) (with friendly permission). |